News

 At MX3D, we’re continuously exploring new materials to unlock greater possibilities for robotic 3D metal printing with Wire Arc Additive Manufacturing (WAAM).
 In collaboration with Novametal, a supplier of premium welding materials, we recently carried out a comprehensive series of material qualification tests.
 The goal is to determine whether selected Novametal alloys meet the mechanical and quality standards required for WAAM applications, and to expand our library of materials for our customers with the M1/MX Metal AM Systems.

-This publication outlines the results of this testing campaign, covering tensile strength, impact resistance, and bend performance for two high-performance alloys: Aluminium ER5183 and Nickel Alloy NiCrMo-3.
+This publication outlines the results of this testing campaign, covering tensile strength, impact resistance, and bend performance for two high-performance alloys: Aluminum ER5183 and Nickel Alloy NiCrMo-3.

 Materials Overview: Why These Alloys?